Consumer Credit Counseling Attorney

 Before you can obtain debt relief under the new bankruptcy law, you must complete a consumer credit counseling course before and after your bankruptcy filing.
-At the Law Office of Paul L. Urich in Orlando, Florida, our lawyers offer a free initial consultation to explain how to meet these credit counseling requirements.
+At the Law Office of Paul L. Urich, P.A. in Orlando, Florida, our lawyers offer a free initial consultation to explain how to meet these credit counseling requirements.

 Consumer credit counseling courses are provided by a nonprofit counseling agency that has been approved by the U.S. bankruptcy trustee.
 You will have a choice of several ways to complete the counseling course, including group and individual sessions.
 Once you complete your first credit counseling course, the nonprofit agency will provide you with a certificate that must be filed with the bankruptcy court along with your bankruptcy petition.